MicrosoftDocs/common-data-model-and-service/common-data-model/edu-k12-accelerator.md

   - Specific education entities for K-12
   - Pre-built dashboards and portals
   - Sample data
-- Other tools to help customers and partners build and deploy new solutions.
+- Other tools to help customers and partners build and deploy new solutions

 The accelerator includes the following features:

-- K12 Student and Parent Portal
+- K-12 parent and student portal
 - Collect School paperwork and forms
 - Ability to engage donors and raise funds
-- Student Behavior Management Application
+- Student Behavior Management application
-- Track and Report Attendance Application and Dashboard
+- Track and Report Attendance application and dashboard

 ## Site-map extensions

-With the Dynamics 365 K12 scenario, schools can optimize student success through optimal understanding of data about the student journey.
-When the accelerator is installed into Dynamics 365, the experience is transformed into one specifically built for K12 schools and one that allows schools to quickly build Power Apps and Power BI visualizations.
+With the K-12 component, schools can optimize student success through understanding data about the student journey.
+When the accelerator is installed, the experience is transformed into one specifically built for K-12 schools and one that allows schools to quickly build Power Apps and Power BI visualizations.

 ## Entities and workflows

-This accelerator provides these entities to support the needs of K12 schools:
+This accelerator provides these entities to support the needs of K-12 schools:

-### EDUCATION CORE
+### Education core

 - Contact
 - Account